TerenceTamuka/handy-man-services-fullstack-project/README.md

 ## Features

 Applegate Property Services LTD is a full-fledged web application built using the Django framework, designed to offer a seamless user experience for customers looking to book handyman services.
-This project offers services such as painting, tiling, assembling furniture, and carpentry, with an efficient booking system that prevents scheduling conflicts.
+This project offers services such as painting,assembling furniture, and packing and moving, with an efficient booking system that prevents scheduling conflicts.
 Users can create, read, update, and delete their bookings and manage their accounts.

 ### Existing Features